TuringLang/AdvancedVI.jl/README.md

        advi = ADVI(10, 10_000)
 ADVI{AdvancedVI.ForwardDiffAD{40}}(10, 10000)
 ```
-And finally we perform VI!
+And finally we can perform VI!
+The usual inferface is to call `vi` which behind the scenes takes care of the optimization and returns the resulting variational posterior:
 ```julia
 julia> q = vi(logπ, advi, getq, randn(4))
 [ADVI] Optimizing...100% Time: 0:00:01